-The RDRC reviews certain research protocols involving radiopharmaceuticals as required by FDA regulations (21 CFR 361.1).
-The RDRC also reviews all other human research protocols involving administration of ionizing radiation to subjects solely as a result of participation in a research study.
+The Radiation Research Safety Committee (RRSC) reviews most research protocols involving ionizing radiation exposure to subjects solely as a result of participation in the research protocol.

 The RRSC also reviews research protocols for affiliated institutions, such as the Children’s Hospital of Philadelphia, Pennsylvania Hospital and Penn Presbyterian Medical Center.